-documentation (bids, Statements of Works, responses, scoring, etc.) for any particular purchase (not a procedure audit but a transaction verification).
-If authority is given to DIR it places greatly increased accountability for ensuring technology purchasing is within the letter and the spirit of the law and makes it easier to hold a single organization accountable for both the award of Master Contracts and the use of the Master Contracts.
-This should be considered individually for select contract types: commodities, IT services, and staff augmentation.
-Statutory authority would be needed for DIR or CPA to investigate a specific transaction state agency purchases.
-Texas Government Code, Section 2157.068, effective September 1, 2005, requires State agencies to buy commodity items, in accordance with contracts developed by DIR unless the agency obtains an exemption from DIR.
-This statute could be expanded to provide DIR with audit authority.
-8 Require DIR to adopt by rule a new methodology for Cooperative Contract awards.
-The current methodology used is the "competitive break" methodology which produces a large portfolio of awards.
-Require DIR to use a methodology that restricts awards to some percentage (e.g. no more (HIGH) Reduces portfolio size and therefore workload with resulting staffing reallocation opportunity.
-Helps ensure master awards more competitive and likely produce deeper initial discounts Makes awards more meaningful to vendors.
-(LOW) Vendor negative feedback about not getting opportunity to do business.
-Possible reduction in competition at the purchase negotiation due to smaller number of awarded vendors and larger minimum discounts up front.
+documentation (bids, Statements of Works,

+responses, scoring, etc.) for any particular

+purchase (not a procedure audit but a

+transaction verification).

+If authority is given to DIR it places greatly

+increased accountability for ensuring

+technology purchasing is within the letter

+and the spirit of the law and makes it easier

+to hold a single organization accountable for

+both the award of Master Contracts and the

+use of the Master Contracts.

+This should be considered individually for

+select contract types: commodities, IT

+services, and staff augmentation.
+Statutory

+authority would be needed for DIR or CPA to

+investigate a specific transaction state agency

+purchases.
+Texas Government Code, Section

+2157.068, effective September 1, 2005,

+requires State agencies to buy commodity

+items, in accordance with contracts

+developed by DIR unless the agency obtains

+an exemption from DIR.
+This statute could

+be expanded to provide DIR with audit

+authority.

+8 Require DIR to adopt by rule a new (HIGH) Reduces portfolio size and therefore (LOW) Vendor negative feedback about not

+methodology for Cooperative Contract workload with resulting staffing reallocation getting opportunity to do business.

+awards. opportunity.

+Possible reduction in competition at the

+The current methodology used is the Helps ensure master awards more purchase negotiation due to smaller number

+"competitive break" methodology which competitive and likely produce deeper initial of awarded vendors and larger minimum

+produces a large portfolio of awards.
+Require discounts discounts up front.

+DIR to use a methodology that restricts

+Makes awards more meaningful to vendors.

+awards to some percentage (e.g. no more

 than 35%) of total responses accepted.

 This recommendation, in conjunction with

 #7, could result in reallocating headcount

 from Contract Manager positions to Contract

 Performance positions and offset the

 additional headcount contemplated in #7

 should it be adopted by itself.
 This should be

 considered individually for select contract

 types: commodities, brand, and IT services.